 Skip to main content

-Laser for 3-photon deep-tissue imaging with red and green markers
+Dual Channel Lasers for 2- and 3-photon volumetric- and deep-tissue imaging with red and green markers

 • average power: > 3 W or > 5 W